Healthy Banana Bread

 Instructions

-• In a large bowl, mash the ripe bananas with a fork.
-Add the melted coconut oil and stir until combined.
-Stir in the maple syrup or honey, Greek yogurt, egg, and vanilla extract.
-Stir until smooth.
+- In a large bowl, mash the bananas with a fork until smooth.
+Whisk in the Greek yogurt, maple syrup, eggs, oil, and vanilla until well combined.

 Notes